TUKTAKxAI/TUKTAK_Frontend/README.md

 # TUKTAK_Frontend
-This repository is for main frontend developing in TUKTAK project.
+This repository is for frontend developing in TUKTAK project.